peterjmarko/llm-narrative-framework/docs/article_supplementary_material.md

 The beginning of the personality description becomes: "Stable and enduring, strong values, unyielding, earthy, acquisitive, strong desires.
 Can be stuck, stubborn, overly possessive, self-indulgent.
 Agile, versatile, inquisitive, flowing, conversational, airy, many ideas.
 Can be volatile, superficial, changeable, restless and inconsistent."

 This continues with the rest of the delineation components corresponding to weak and strong divisions for the person in question.
+This entire lookup and assembly process is performed automatically by the `generate_database.py` script.

 The final `personalities_db.txt` is a tab-delimited file containig the following fields: Index, Name, BirthYear, and DescriptionText.
 For example: